-One of my favorite spots to get my caffeine fix is Himalayan Java cafe located in touristy Thamel area in Kathmandu, which uses only 100% organic Nepal Arabica beans which are freshly roasted and brewed by their baristas.
-The warm and informal ambiance, along with the wide range of regular and gourmet organic Himalayan coffees in various blends make this place a very popular hangout for tourists, expats, and the local populace.
+One of my favorite spots to get my caffeine fix is Himalayan Java Cafe located in the touristy Thamel area in Kathmandu, which uses only 100% organic Nepal Arabica beans which are freshly roasted and brewed by their baristas.
+The warm and informal ambiance, along with the wide range of regular and gourmet organic Himalayan coffees in various blends, makes this place a very popular hangout for tourists, expats, and the local populace.

-Apart from the Himalayan Java cafe, another highly recommended place for organic Himalayan coffee and gourmet food in town in Roadhouse cafe in Thamel, Kathmandu.
+Apart from the Himalayan Java Cafe, another highly recommended place for organic Himalayan coffee and gourmet food in town is the Roadhouse Cafe in Thamel, Kathmandu.

-Cultivation of coffee in Nepal is not new, however, it has picked up momentum over the last few decades.
-Nepal’s unique terrains, topography, soil, altitude and climatic condition constitute the perfect conditions required for coffee plantation.
-This, along with eco-friendly practices used for organic cultivation gives this coffee its distinctive Himalayan flavor, aroma, and body.
+The cultivation of coffee in Nepal is not new, however, it has picked up momentum over the last few decades.
+Nepal’s unique terrain, topography, soil, altitude and climatic conditions constitute the perfect conditions required for coffee plantation.
+This, along with eco-friendly practices used for organic cultivation, gives this coffee its distinctive Himalayan flavor, aroma, and body.

 More farmers are turning to this high-value cash crop – coffee – from traditional crops such as maize and millet as it is arduous to grow and more profitable.